A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Limitations and Future Work

 \subsection{Extending Scope Beyond Biases}

 There is a number of cognitive phenomena affecting the interpretability of rules, which are not classified as cognitive biases.
 Remarkably, since 1960 there is a consistent line of work by psychologists studying cognitive processes related to rule induction, which is centred around the so-called \emph{Wason's 2-4-6 problem} \citep{wason1960failure}.
-Cognitive science research on rule induction in humans has so far not been noticed in the rule learning subfield of machine learning.\footnote{Based on our analysis of cited reference search in Google Scholar for \citep{wason1960failure}.} It was out of the scope of the objectives of this review to conduct an analysis of the significance of these results for rule learning, nevertheless we believe that such investigation could bring interesting insights for cognitively-inspired design of rule learning algorithms.
+Cognitive science research on rule induction in humans has so far not been noticed in the rule learning subfield of machine learning.\footnote{Based on our analysis of cited reference search in Google Scholar for \citep{wason1960failure}.} It was out of the scope of the objectives of this review to conduct an analysis of the significance of these results for rule learning, nevertheless, we believe that such investigation could bring interesting insights for a cognitively-inspired design of rule learning algorithms.

-Another promising direction for further work is research focused on the interpretation of negations (``not").
+Another promising direction for further work is research focused on the interpretation of negations (``not'').
 Experiments conducted by \citet{jiang2014affective} show that the mental processes involved in processing negations slow down reasoning.
 Negation can be also sometimes ignored or forgotten \citep{deutsch2009fast}, as it decreases veracity of long-term correct remembrance of information.

 Most rule learning algorithms are capable of generating rules containing negated literals.
 For example, a healthy company can be represented as \texttt{status = not(bankrupt)}.

-Our precautionary suggestion based on interpretation of results obtained in general studies performed in experimental psychology \citep{deutsch2009fast} and neurolinguistics \citep{jiang2014affective} is that artificial learning systems should refrain, wherever feasible, from the use of negation in the discovered rules that are to be presented to the user.
-Due the adverse implications of the use of negation on cognitive load and remembrance, empirical research focused interpretability of negation in machine learning is urgently needed.
+Our precautionary suggestion based on the interpretation of results obtained in general studies performed in experimental psychology \citep{deutsch2009fast} and neurolinguistics \citep{jiang2014affective} is that the use of negation in the discovered rules that are to be presented to the user should be very carefully considered..
+Due to the adverse implications of the use of negation on cognitive load and remembrance, empirical research focused on the interpretability of negation in machine learning is urgently needed.